Arnold of Arnoldsweiler: Recognition

 Between 922 and 1168, his death and burial place was renamed after his name into Arnoldsweiler (wilre sancti Arnoldi), which today forms a district of Düren.
 Arnold has been revered as a people's saint at least since that time and is considered the patron saint of musicians, organists, and makers of musical instruments, and to pray for a good and gentle death.
 In addition to a document from 1339, there only is an express earliest mention of his person in the transcript of his Vita, so only about 500 years after his death.
 Because of this, at times even the legitimacy of his veneration as a saint was doubted.
 In 1886, Pope Leo XIII recognized the cult for the Archdiocese of Cologne and confirmed the then about 1000 years old tradition.
 In 1914, the festival on Saint Arnold's Day, 18 July, was classified as a memorial day.
-Since 1987 it has been recognized as optional memorial for the Roman Catholic Diocese of Aachen.He is recognised by the Orthodox Church and the True Orthodox Church as a pre-Great East-West Schism of 1054 saint.
+Since 1987 it has been recognized as optional memorial for the Roman Catholic Diocese of Aachen.
+He is recognised by the Orthodox Church as saint.